-The shoe is easy to put on, adjust the tightness on the fly, and they’re very comfortable thanks to proper internal padding and a quality fit, no matter your foot’s shape.
+The shoe is easy to put on, you can easilyu adjust the tightness on the fly, and they’re very comfortable thanks to proper internal padding and a quality fit, no matter your foot’s shape.

-This is legit the lightest shoe from all 34 of AJ’s performance basketball releases, and it pretty much feels like it.
+This is legit the lightest shoe from all 34 of AJ’s performance basketball releases yet, and it pretty much feels like it.
 The shoe feels more mobile and quick than ever, while still maintaining all the premium features that you’re used to from an Air Jordan.